Dewalt-arch/pimpmykali/README.md

 - sudo ./pimpmykali.sh
 - For a new kali vm, run menu option N

-# Revision 1.1.2 - copy /home/kali to /root (read carefully)
+# Revision 1.1.2 - copy /home/kali to /root
     This function only executes If the user selects Y at the enable root login prompt

   - Recently there have been a number of users wanting to run as root in kali but finding there are no files or directories in /root once the root login is enabled and they login as root